 Matzo bread is unleavened bread shaped similarly to large crackers.
 Used in many traditional Jewish dishes and on certain Jewish holidays, this bread is made of the five grains mentioned in the Hebrew Bible – wheat, barley, rye, oats, and spelt.
 Matzo bread can come in either soft or hard forms.
 It is both tasty and instrumental in Jewish traditions and the Jewish faith.

 Naan is an oven-baked flatbread that uses yogurt as one of its main ingredients.
 It is normally brushed with butter before baking, and sometimes includes toppings such as dried fruit, minced meat, and even garlic.
 Naan breads are common in many parts of Asia.
 Naan lovers can also find this bread type in many of today’s supermarkets and even at farmers’ markets.

 Obi Non Bread

-With ingredients that include buttermilk, salt, baking soda, and flour, this is a traditional type of bread in Ireland.
+With ingredients that include buttermilk, salt, baking soda, and flour, this is a traditional Irish bread.
 It is also known commonly as “Irish soda bread.”
-Soda bread is a type of quick bread that doesn’t need to be left alone for a while to rise, which means it can be made quickly and easily – a quick bread to make for those who don’t have a lot of time on their hands!
+Soda bread is a type of quick bread that doesn’t need to be left alone for a long time in order to rise.
+This means it can be made quickly and easily – a quick bread to make for those who don’t have a lot of time on their hands!